cmvandrevala/more-than-equations/content/Computer Science/Labs/Go With the Flow.md

 ## 🎯 Problem Statement

-Write a class called `HeatFlow` which will simulate the one-dimensional flow of heat in a thin rod.
+Write a program which will simulate the one-dimensional flow of heat in a thin rod.
 A user should be able to specify different parameters of the simulation including the initial temperature of the rod, the length of the rod, the constant K, and any number of sources / sinks.

 ## ✅ Acceptance Criteria

-* Create a class called `HeatFlow`.
+* Create a class called `HeatFlow` which will be the "brain" of your simulation.
 In the constructor, I should be able to specify the initial temperature of the rod, the number of sections in the rod, the constant K, and any number of sources or sinks at any locations that I wish.
 The specific form this should take is up to you.
-* Create a method called `tick(...)` which will calculate the temperatures in the rod at the next time step of the simulation.
+  * The `HeatFlow` class should have a method called `tick()` which will calculate the temperatures in the rod at the next time step of the simulation.
+* Create a class called `HeatFlowPrinter` which will be in charge of printing the temperatures in the rod to the terminal.
-* Create a method called `pretty_print(...)` which will print out the temperatures to the console in a nicely formatted way.
+  * The `HeatFlowPrinter` should have a method called `pretty_print()` which will print out the temperatures in the rod to the console in a nicely formatted way.
+* You are allowed to create any other classes that you feel are necessary to implement your code.
+You might consider classes to store the user configuration or run the simulation in a loop?

 ## 📋 Dev Notes

 * You may or may not need to use dynamic memory allocation for this lab.
 You may or may not want to use structures from the standard library like `vector`.
 The nitty-gritty details of how you implement this simulation are totally up to you!
-* You can test your `HeatFlow` class using either a driver program or unit tests.
-This program works especially well with unit testing:
-  1. Set up a rod with some temperature distribution
-  2. Call tick
-  3. Assert that the temperatures are what you expect

 ## 🖥️ Example Output